-Cotton candy is a spun-sugar treat.
-It goes by the name ‘candy floss’ in the UK, Ireland, New Zealand, Egypt, South Africa and India and is known as ‘fairy floss’ in Australia.
+Cotton candy is a spun-sugar treat that looks like cotton wool.
 You’ll often find it being made fresh at carnivals, festivals and fairs, either on a stick or in a plastic bag.
 You can also sometimes find it pre-made in small plastic tubs.

 Before we continue, a point that I really want to stress is that everyone has their own definition of veganism, and that’s okay.
-For a minority, being a vegan is about being practically perfect in every way.
+Purist vegans will avoid animal products at all costs.
 But for most, veganism involves taking reasonable steps to avoid animal products where its practical to do so.

 So, if you want to eat cotton candy as a vegan, don’t let anyone tell you that you can’t.